Intro-to-APCD/Intro-to-APCD.github.io/ProjectManagment/Notes about the project's progress.md

 11. Decided not to do the "Linking APCD Tables" video because it was too specific to the massachusetts APCD.
 12. I merged the medicare and medicaid powerpoints into a "federal healthcare" powerpoint

+3/2/16
+13. I determined that condition code is not relevent to most researchers, so I'm not going to create a video about it.